Danusyasundaravel/smart-dustbin-using-IOT/README.md

 ## Repository Structure

 - `code/`: Contains the Arduino code for triggering the IFTTT webhook.
-- `hardware/`: Includes the circuit diagram and list of required components.
 - `images/`: Photos and images related to the project.
 - `README.md`: This file, providing an overview and instructions.
-- 'requirements.txt':This file provides the required material to build the project
+- `requirements.txt`:This file provides the required material to build the project

 ## Getting Started